facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 ### `staticDirectories` {#staticdirectories}

-An array of paths, relative to the site's directory.
+An array of paths, relative to the site's directory or absolute.
 Files under these paths will be copied to the build output as-is.

 - Type: `string[]`